IBM/aspera-cli/README.md

 There were a few pitfalls:

-- The tool was written in the aging `perl` language while most Aspera web application products (but the Transfer Server) are written in `ruby`.
+- `ascli` was written in the aging `perl` language while most Aspera web application products (but the Transfer Server) are written in `ruby`.
-- The tool was only for transfers, but not able to call other products APIs
+- `ascli` was only for transfers, but not able to call other products APIs

 So, it evolved into `ascli`: